-At September 30, 2014, the District had \$5,915,218 invested in land and land improvement and other capital assets for its governmental activities.
-In the government-wide financial statements, depreciation of \$1,245,797 has been taken, which resulted in a net book value of \$4,669,421.
+At September 30, 2024, the District had \$5,915,218 invested in capital assets for its governmental activities.
+In the government-wide financial statements depreciation of \$3,025,507 has been taken, which resulted in a net book value of \$2,889,711.
 More detailed information about the District's capital assets is presented in the notes of the financial statements.